google/docsy/userguide/content/en/docs/Updating/Convert-site-to-module.md

 ---
-title: "Convert an existing site to Docsy hugo module"
+title: "Migrate to Hugo Modules"
-linkTitle: "Convert existing site to Docsy hugo module"
+linkTitle: "Migrate to Hugo Modules"
 weight: 3
 description: >
-  Convert an existing site, turning Hugo Docsy theme into a hugo module.
+  Convert an existing site to use Docsy as a Hugo Module
 ---

 ## TL;DR: Conversion for the impatient expert

-At your command prompt, issue:
+Run the following from the command line:

 {{< tabpane >}}
 {{< tab header="Unix shell" >}}